JesusValeraDev/JesusValeraDev.github.io/content/2020-08-20-immutability-the-good-way.md

 <!-- more -->

 An immutable object will remain in the same state as it was created.
 Design and implementation will be much easier and consistent.
-In the case of problems, locate a potential bug is faster due that it won’t have side-effects.
+In the case of problems, locate a potential bug is faster due that it won't have side effects.

-Although, creating immutable objects sometimes require more code, and it doesn’t fit in all scenarios (entities need to be mutable for example).
+Although, creating immutable objects sometimes require more code, and it doesn't fit in all scenarios (entities need to be mutable for example).

 ## Mutability examples and their impacts